• a family-friendly pilgrimage through the wilds of Scotland •

 July 18-28, 2026

-Join Tsh & Kyle Oxenreider (& their kids) on pilgrimage through the Scottish Highlands.
+Join Tsh & Kyle Oxenreider (& their teens) on pilgrimage through the Scottish Highlands.

-…You'll learn from locals, trod on old soil, and spend time together unpacking what you've learned — probably over a pint.
+…You'll learn from locals, trod on old soil, and spend time together unpacking what you've learned.

 “Of all the small nations of this earth, perhaps only the ancient Greeks surpass the Scots in their contribution to mankind.”